spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 Christopher Chedeau, a.k.a. [vjeux](https://twitter.com/Vjeux), in his famous [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) talk, lists some issues with CSS.
 A few include global namespacing, styling conflicts, and dead code.
 During the past few years, developers have been looking for ways to improve CSS modularity.
 React, with a focus on building component-based user interfaces, started the wave of CSS-in-JS libraries.

 So, what is CSS-in-JS?
 Rather than include CSS style sheets, all your CSS is written in JavaScript.
+Acording to [Radium](https://github.com/FormidableLabs/radium)’s website (another library for inline styling) the benefits of using styled components are:

+* Scoped styles without selectors (styles are on component itself)
+* Avoids specificity conflicts (two style definitions for one element)
+* Source order independence (doesn’t rely on the order files are imported)
+* Dead code elimination (no unused classes as in CSS)
+* Highly expressive (easier to read JSX)

-There are dozens of CSS-in-JS libraries available and more are added each day.
-Popular libraries include: [styled-components](https://www.styled-components.com/), [glamorous](https://github.com/paypal/glamorous), [emotion](https://github.com/emotion-js/emotion), and [styled-jss](https://github.com/cssinjs/styled-jss).
+There are dozens of CSS-in-JS libraries available and more are released each day.
+Popular libraries include: [styled-components](https://www.styled-components.com/), [glamorous](https://github.com/paypal/glamorous), [emotion](https://github.com/emotion-js/emotion), [radium](https://github.com/FormidableLabs/radium), and [styled-jss](https://github.com/cssinjs/styled-jss).
 In this blog post, we are going to review one of the popular component-based CSS-in-JS libraries, [styled-components](https://www.styled-components.com/).

-# styled-components Overview
+# Overview

-styled-components was created by [Max Stoiber](https://twitter.com/mxstbr) and [Glen Maddern](https://twitter.com/glenmaddern) as a successor to CSS Modules and a new way of writing dynamic CSS for the "CSS folk". style-components currently has more than 150 contributors and 11.5K stars on [Github](https://github.com/styled-components/styled-components). styled-components makes components the fundamental way to build a styled user interface.
-This approach builds a bridge between best practices that have been applied for years — like BEM, and components. styled-components avoids potential collisions by scoping styles to the component.
+styled-components was created by [Max Stoiber](https://twitter.com/mxstbr) and [Glen Maddern](https://twitter.com/glenmaddern) as a successor to CSS Modules and a new way of writing dynamic CSS for the "CSS folk". style-components currently has more than 150 contributors and 11.5K stars on [Github](https://github.com/styled-components/styled-components). styled-components makes components the fundamental way to build a styled user interfaces. styled-components avoids potential collisions by scoping styles to the component.
+This approach builds a bridge between best practices that have been applied for years — like BEM, and components.

-Styled components are created by defining function components using the ES6 template literal notation.
+Styled components are created by defining components using the ES6 template literal notation.
 These small components can be easily reused and tested.
-CSS properties can be added to the component as needed just like you would do normally using CSS.
-When the JavaScript code is parsed, styled-components will generate unique class names, and apply them to the CSS style sheet.
+CSS properties can be added to the component as needed, just like you would do normally using CSS.
+When the JavaScript code is parsed, styled-components will generate unique class names, and apply them to a global CSS style sheet.

 ```
 const Title = styled.h1`